 She had been a secretary in the show department of Wilding Inc in 1963 until the business that produced industrial and sales films closed.
 She retired in 1981 as a secretary in the business and finance department of Cleveland State University.

-Hakanson ran for the Bratenahl Village council but was defeated in the November 1961 election.
+Hakanson ran for the Bratenahl Village council but defeated in the November 1961 election.

-He was a professional photographer, being distinguished in his field, a member of several honorary societies of photographers, and the winner of several awards of achievement as a forensic photographer.
+He was a professional photographer, distinguished in his field, a member of several honorary societies of photographers, and the winner of several awards of achievement as a forensic photographer.
 Richard was active in theatre and a member of the Hermit Club.
-He was defeated in a run for council in 1961.
+He lost in a run for the Bratenahl council in 1961.